 Scheduled for Sunday May 10th, The Arts in the Olives Festival 2015, will feature the theme of Poppies in the Grove in remembrance of the Centenary of the ANZAC landing at Gallipoli in 1915

 As always, this is a day to enjoy creativity, learn skills and take home your very own masterpiece, or simply to wander amongst the olive trees, or along the peaceful riverbank enjoying the sights, sounds and tastes.

-Music lovers will enjoy learning Bamboo Flute Making with Windelf, where flute maker Noel Dowling will teach music lovers how to make and play unique Shakuhachi or Native American bamboo flutes.
+Music lovers will enjoy learning Bamboo Flute Making with Windelf, where flute maker Noel Dowling will teach his students how to make and play unique Shakuhachi or Native American bamboo flutes.

 Sunday workshops begin at 9:00 am.
 Registration for Workshops opens at 8:00am.
 To avoid disappointment, pre booking is recommended as many workshops fill early.

 - Afternoon Classes: 1:00pm-3:30pm

 Music, stalls, food and wine tasting and other festival activities will occur throughout the day